lozeone/affiliate/README.md

   automatically create conversions.
 The creation of conversions should be handled by submodules.
 For example, the included **commerce_affiliate** submodule creates conversions for commerce orders.
+But its mainly left up to you to decide what you consider a 'conversion'

 ### affiliate_campaign ###